 So here’s to science and heading into the backcountry prepared for the worst and all the wiser!

-To learn why you should filter natural wilderness water however, head over here.
+Learn more about why you should filter natural wilderness water.